 To the flour, add olive oil and yeast mixture.
 Using a dough hook attachment, knead the dough for 5-7 minutes, or until the dough is soft and pliable (dough will start to leave the sides of the bowl and form into a smooth ball).

-Note: If you are kneading by hand, the dough will be very sticky at first.
+Tip: If you are kneading by hand, the dough will be very sticky at first.
 Transfer the dough to a lightly floured work surface.
 Add knead the dough until it is soft, pliable, springs back when pressed, and is not sticky around 8-10 minutes.

-OPTIONAL: If the dough feels too sticky, add some flour, one tablespoon at a time.
+Optional: If the dough feels too sticky, add some flour, one tablespoon at a time.
 If it is too dry, add 1-2 teaspoons of warm water, and knead the dough, until it is nice and soft.

 Place the dough in the greased bowl, and turn it once to grease the top.
 Cover the bowl and place it in a warm place to rise.